wagoodman/pyfileversion/README.md

 * You want your application to check itself for modifications on application startup.

-*Note*: This is not intended to protect against malicious tampering, only accidental modifications.
+*Note*: This is not intended to protect against malicious tampering.

 ### Usage
 Use it to show changes to your script source files.
 If anything has been modified, show the changed line number for each file and exit: